Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/show-and-hide-a-header-based-on-scroll-direction.md

 };
 ```

-Basically, this will check if enough time is passed.
+This will check if enough time is passed.
 If that is the case, we fire the `func()` we passed as an argument.

-To use this we can wrap the function we want to use for the scroll effect like so:
+To use this, we can wrap the function we want to use for the scroll effect like so:

 ```js
 window.addEventListener('scroll', throttle(validateHeader, 100));